 If you have already applied for asylum at the Dutch border, in an airport or seaport, it is possible that you may not officially enter the Netherlands.
 You have a different asylum procedure: the border procedure.

 You report in person to the application centre in Ter Apel.
 Staff members of the Immigration and Naturalisation Service (IND) will register your personal information there.
-And they will give you an expectations letter.
 You will fill out a questionnaire on paper or on the computer.
 Staff of the AVIM will search through your clothing and luggage and determine your identity.
 Your photos and fingerprints are taken.
 The staff members of the AVIM may also ask questions about your travel route, previous asylum applications and family members.
 During the registration procedure, you sign your asylum application.
 A Foreign Nationals Identity Document type W is requested for you.

 AVIM investigates whether you have original documents concerning your identity, travel route or asylum story.
 Experts from the Royal Netherlands Marechaussee examine important documents to see if they are real.